brucemack/microlink/README.md

 At the moment there is no radio integration, but the final MicroLink product will provide an inexpensive interface between the internet and a radio to make linking very simple.

 This project required an in-depth examination of how the EchoLink protocol works.

-MicroLink identifies itself using a version string of **0.02MLZ**.
+[The notes I created during this analysis are located here](https://github.com/brucemack/microlink/blob/main/docs/el_supplement.md).

 ## Current Parts List (HW)